 Parenting in the Age of Ambiguity

-Families today face both timeless struggles and brand-new ones brought by technology
+Families today face timeless struggles, and brand-new ones brought by our modern world.

 Parenting has never been simple.
 On top of the classic struggles like discipline, communication, independence, we’re now dealing with a huge new layer of complexity that technology brings.
 It has reshaped mindsets and human behaviour, introduced new threats and fears and given us access to intelligence that once belonged in science fiction.
 It has empowered us, but also crippled us.